casper-hansen/AutoAWQ/README.md

 ## Install

 Requirements:
-- Compute Capability 8.0 (sm80).
-Ampere and later architectures are supported.
+- Compute Capability 7.5 (sm75).
+Turing and later architectures are supported.
 - CUDA Toolkit 11.8 and later.

 ---